 Virginia Graeme Baker, the granddaughter of former Secretary of State James Baker, died following a drain suction entrapment incident.
 Named in her honor, a law enacted in 2007 requires that anti-entrapment devices, including gravity draining and suction limiting vent systems, be present in all commercial pools and spas.
 The purpose of the law is to prevent entrapment under water, where the strong circulation in and around a drain might catch the hair or body parts of swimmers.
 Parents should ask pool owners if anti-entrapment drain covers are in place.

 Pool injuries can be catastrophic; drownings can devastate a family.
 If you face either a loved one’s death or the serious consequences of what began as an enjoyable day at the pool, it is wise to seek legal representation.
-An experienced personal injury attorney is nearby and ready to help.
+An experienced personal injury lawyer is nearby and ready to help.